A homological approach to chromatic complexity of algebraic K-theory: Homology of topological Hochschild homology of

-up to $\sigma$-cycles in $H_*(THH(y(n)))$.
+up to $\sigma$-cycles in $H_*(\THH(y(n)))$.
 If the former holds, then we are done.
-If the latter holds, then we can add $z$ to the source and we know that $\bxi_ix_i+z$ maps to $\bxi_ix_i+\bxi_{n+1}$ by the inductive hypothesis.
-Thus we have proven that \eqref{phinex} holds.
+If the latter holds, then we can add $z$ to the source and we know that $\bxi_ix_i+z$ maps to $\bxi_ix_i+\bxi_{n+1}$, modulo intermediary filtration, by the inductive hypothesis.
+This completes the proof of \ref{item 1 Prop:ymapF}.